signalwire/signalwire-js/.changeset/blue-games-live.md

 ---
 '@signalwire/core': patch
+'@signalwire/realtime-api': patch
 ---

-[internal] Base event emitter for PubSub and Chat APIs.
+[internal] Use baseEventEmitter for PubSub and Chat APIs.